 You’re not the only one asking these questions.
 In fact, every business, from Fortune 500’s all the way down to your local bagel shop, is asking the same questions.

-In this post, we’re going to explore some answers.
-First, we’ll take a look at the most powerful techniques and strategies to start employing in this unfamiliar new business climate.
+In this post, we’re going to explore some answers for “how do I get new customers?”
+First, we’ll take a look at the most powerful techniques and strategies to start employing in this new business climate.
 These strategies will start reeling in new customers right away, even in this new and unknown economy.

-We’ll show you 21 fresh, specific and current-world ideas that will help transform your marketing plan into one that will supercharge your bottom line in 2021.
-With all that buildup, this better be good.
-Let’s take a look.
+We’ll show you 22 fresh, specific and current-world ideas that will help transform your marketing plan into one that will supercharge your bottom line in 2022.
+Let’s look at some ways to get new customers.

-Strategies You Need to Have a Successful “Customer-Catching” Website
+First Things First: You Need a Successful “Customer-Catching” Website

 If you’ve ever been fishing, you know that the current climate you’re fishing in has a lot to do with the bait you use and the location you choose to fish.
 In a lot of ways, “catching” customers isn’t much different than fishing.